department-of-veterans-affairs/va.gov-team/platform/cms/research/claro-ds/README.md

 The VFS-CMS is VA.gov's content management system that provides the structured content templates, workflows and governance that help various teams at VA serve veterans accurate, accessible, up-to-date content.

-Our objective for this research is to **measure first, or at-a-glance impressions about the Claro Admin UI **.
+Our objective for this research is to **gather first impressions about the Claro Admin UI and identify opportunities to mitigate impacts during the transition from the current Drupal design system to Claro Admin UI**.

-how can we improve OOTB Claro Admin UI to facilitate comfortable transition for experienced and new content editors in the CMS

 #### Solution Hypothesis
 ...